danblevins/github_projects/README.md

 ## **How** does it work?
 Each project folder includes its code, requirements.txt, and additional resources.
 I like to work on these projects whenever I have free time. ⏰

+## Installation
+For these projects, I'm using Python 3.6.8.
+Copy and paste the below code in your terminal to see what version you have.
+If you don't have Python 3 installed, you can learn how to install it [here](https://realpython.com/installing-python).

+    `$ python3 --version  # check version number if you're not sure`

 ## **Why** does this exist?
 Ever since I started to code, one piece of advice I often heard (and now give) is to *create* as much as possible through independent projects, hackathons, freelance, etc. This is a place for me to do exactly that 👨🏼‍💻